rhyslwells/Data-Archive/content/standardised/Transformer.md

     - Transformers use layer normalization and residual connections to stabilize training and help with gradient flow, making it easier to train deep networks.
 7. **Training and Applications**:

-    - Transformers are trained on large corpora of text data using [[standardised/Unsupervised learning|unsupervised]] or semi-supervised learning techniques.
+    - Transformers are trained on large corpora of text data using [[Unsupervised Learning|unsupervised]] or semi-supervised learning techniques.
 They are used for a variety of NLP tasks, including translation, summarization, and question answering.

 ### Additional Concepts